 Court system overview

 Chesterfield County Circuit Court (12th Judicial Circuit) handles all felony criminal cases, major civil matters, domestic relations, and probate for the county.
-It is accessible through the Virginia Courts case information system by selecting Chesterfield County.
-Chesterfield County General District Court handles misdemeanors, traffic violations, and civil claims under $25,000 — accessible through Virginia's OCIS statewide portal.
+Chesterfield County General District Court handles misdemeanors, traffic violations, and civil claims under $25,000.
+Both are accessible through Virginia's online case information systems.
+Chesterfield County has no incorporated cities within its borders, so there is no internal jurisdictional fragmentation.
+All county residents' court matters go through the same two-tier county system.

 Major communities in Chesterfield County

-- Brandermill / Woodlake — Large planned communities in western Chesterfield County.
-These are among the county's more stable, long-term residential areas with reliable address histories.
-Both are unincorporated communities with records in Chesterfield County systems.
+Large planned communities in western Chesterfield County, among the county's more stable long-term residential areas.
+Both are unincorporated communities with records entirely in Chesterfield County systems.
+Address histories here tend to be more consistent than in the northern tier near the Richmond city line.

 Common search scenarios